roytang/blog/content/post/2023/01/vampire-survivors/index.md

 I powered through the last few days because frankly the game was quite distracting because whenever I had free time to do other things I want to do I'd often find myself just doing a few runs of VS instead.
 I completed the base game in a bit more than a week, playtime around 31 hours.
 (HLTB has completion average at around 37 hours, so I did fairly well.)

 It's hard to over-emphasize how insane the game looks in motion, so here's [a YouTube playlist](https://www.youtube.com/playlist?list=PLmU0vkKslGXiUDvzCuALqCEWOfTvlSGZT).
 And of course, my traditional screenshot dump will be attached to this post.

+In conclusion: There are no actual vampires in this game (because they are the survivors?) but the game itself can be considered a vampire that sucks your time away for just one more run.